eliotayache-nv/GAMMA/README.md

 A range of self-explanatory environement variables are specified in src/environment.h and should be set before running the code.

+### initial setup

+New initial setups can be created as new .cpp files in src/Initial.
+These files should follow the same architecture as the example tests in src/Initial/Tests.

+In `initialValues()` the fluid state should be specified in terms of primitive variables.

 ### running a simulation